Particles

 Custom particles

-To create a simple custom particle class with more sane signatures, one can inherit from GenericParticle and specify new function signatures that return the appropriate fields:
+To create a simple custom particle class with more sane signatures, one can inherit from GenericParticle and specify new function signatures that return the appropriate fields.
+An example of this is given in the code-block below, where we define KineticParticle to be a particle that contains the th5ree additional fields on top of GenericParticle (weight, velocity, and acceleration).

 class KineticParticle : public GenericParticle<1,2>